- Scientific studies have connected prenatal Tylenol use to children being diagnosed with neurodevelopmental disorders like autism and ADHD

-Tylenol, also known as acetaminophen, has been marketed as one of the safest over-the-counter medications to relieve pain and fever symptoms for pregnant women.
-However, a 2021 study published in the journal Nature Reviews Endocrinology has drawn a connection between pregnant women using Tylenol and their babies developing neurodevelopmental disorders, with autism spectrum disorder (ASD) being the most commonly found through testing.
+Tylenol, also known as acetaminophen, has been marketed as one of the safest over-the-counter medications to relieve pain for pregnant women.
+However, a 2021 study published in Nature Reviews Endocrinology has connected pregnant women using Tylenol and their babies developing neurodevelopmental disorders like autism spectrum disorder (ASD).

-If you or your baby was exposed to Tylenol or generic acetaminophen in utero that led to your baby developing autism or other neurodevelopmental disorders, you could file a product liability claim with the manufacturers of Tylenol or generic acetaminophen.
+If your baby was exposed to Tylenol or generic acetaminophen in utero that led to developing autism or other neurodevelopmental disorders, you could file a product liability claim with the manufacturers.
 Some manufacturers include Mallinckrodt for generic acetaminophen or McNeil Consumer Products Co. (a wholly-owned Johnson & Johnson subsidiary) for Tylenol.

-Retailers like CVS, Walmart, Walgreens, Costco, and other sellers of Tylenol have been looked at for their role in selling Tylenol that leads to autism spectrum disorder.
-It’s essential to speak to the Tylenol autism lawyers at Russo Law Firm to discuss your options for pursuing compensation through a product liability claim.
+Retailers like CVS, Walmart, Walgreens, and Costco have been looked at for their role in selling Tylenol despite it leading to autism.
+It’s essential to speak to the Tylenol autism lawyers at The Russo Firm to discuss your options for pursuing compensation through a product liability claim.
 We can help you assess how this happened, who could share liability, and how you can put yourself in the best position to receive compensation for damages.

 Why Choose Russo Law Firm for Help With Your Tylenol Austim Product Liability Claim?